 The PAE-S shall send the generated HTTP POST request towards the PMAE-C according to IETF RFC 7231 [4].

-Upon reception of an HTTP POST request message containing:

-a) a Content-Type header field set to "application/vnd.3gpp.pinapp-info+xml"; and

-b) an application/vnd.3gpp.pinapp-info+xml MIME body with a <pin-deletion-notification-accept> element in the <pinapp-info> root element,

-the PAE-S shall consider the PIN has been considered as deleted in the PMAE-C. The PAE-S shall stop all the procedures related to the PIN and release all the network resources allocated for this PIN.
+Upon reception of an HTTP 204 (No content) response message from the PMAE-C, the PAE-S shall consider the PIN has been considered as deleted in the PMAE-C. The PAE-S shall stop all the procedures related to the PIN and release all the network resources allocated for this PIN.